steven-walton/hagura/_posts/2017-11-09-hydrographs-in-python.markdown

 ## Example axis formatting

-For my axis formatting, I personally like to color both the y-ticks and y-ticklabels on `ax` to match the red color of my plotted flow rates, and likewise on `ax2` to match the plot color of the precipitation data.
+For my axis formatting, I personally like to color both the y-ticks and y-ticklabels on `ax` to match the plot color of my flow data, and likewise with `ax2` to match the plot color of the precipitation data.
 This makes it easy for the reader to distinguish visually what data matches the primary axis versus the secondary axis.

 ```
     ax.set_title(column)